290 Light Years Distant?

 Astronomers using the Hubble Space Telescope to confirm X-ray observations first published in 2009 have turned up the first observational evidence of mid-sized black holes.
 That’s not as straightforward as it sounds.
-As Sydney University-based astronomer Dr Sean Farrell explained to The Register, the midrange black hole has been …
+As Sydney University-based astronomer Dr Sean Farrell explained to The Register, the midrange black hole has …

 I don't think so

 290 MILLION Light years would be more like it